TheodoreHua/ClaimDoneRemover/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/TheodoreHua/ClaimDoneRemover)](https://github.com/TheodoreHua/ClaimDoneRemover/releases/latest)
 ![GitHub commits since latest release (by date)](https://img.shields.io/github/commits-since/TheodoreHua/ClaimDoneRemover/latest/dev)
 ![GitHub repo size](https://img.shields.io/github/repo-size/TheodoreHua/ClaimDoneRemover)

+---

+Documentation for this project has been moved to [Read the Docs](https://claimdoneremover.theodorehua.dev) due to the documentation growing increasingly long and not suitable for a single README.

+---

 **This is an unofficial program and is not officially endorsed by the Transcribers of Reddit; they are in no way involved with this program and are not liable for any matters relating to it.**